darklang/docs/docs/how-to-guides/static-assets.md

 ---
 id: static-assets
-title: Host Static Assets
+title: How to host Static Assets on Dark
-sidebar_label: Host Static Assets
+sidebar_label: How to host Static Assets
 ---

 Dark supports hosting your static assets.